 Frequently Asked Questions (FAQ)

-Q2: Can I use household cleaners?
+Q2: Can I use dish soap?

-Q5: How do I prevent rust?
+Q5: How do I keep it from rusting?

 *All medical and maintenance recommendations verified from official U.S. federal sources, reviewed by MediDepot Clinical Support Team.